fenago/nlp-fundamentals/lab_guides/Lab_2.md

 ============

-In the previous chapter, we learned about the concepts of Natural Language Processing (NLP) and text analytics.
+In the previous lab, we learned about the concepts of Natural Language Processing (NLP) and text analytics.
 We also looked at various pre-processing steps in brief.
-In this chapter, we will learn how to deal with text data whose formats are mostly unstructured.
+In this lab, we will learn how to deal with text data whose formats are mostly unstructured.
 Unstructured data cannot be represented in a tabular format.
 Therefore, it is essential to convert it into numeric features because most machine